RicheByte/ProjectMal100/readme.md

 Technology is amazing.
 It connects us, builds things, makes life easier.
 That's the 'light of the world' part.
 Using it for good, for building cool stuff, for helping people – that's the goal.

 But like any powerful tool, it can be misused.
 Our job, if we want a better world, is to understand how it works, the good and the bad, and to use our knowledge to protect ourselves and help others understand too.
-Being aware is the first step to being safe.([Shayan Ahmed Khan][2])
+Being aware is the first step to being safe.

 This repo is a small piece of that understanding.
 Use it to learn, to question, to become more aware.
 Share what you learn with others.
 Help shine a light on the dark corners of the internet.